Copyright ©1984 Fertility and Sterility (Vol.42. No.4 October, 1984)

 The incidence of ovarian cancer varies markedly with age.
 In a study of the epithelial cancer rates of the ovary in over 2000 cases at the M.D.
 Anderson Hospital 27, it was found that the peak years for this cancer are the 40s to the late 60s paralleling the time during which estrogen levels are declining most precipitously.
-In that study, the wealthy had a lower survival rate that postoperative chemotherapy.
+In that study, the wealthy had a lower survival rate and postoperative radiation was noted to be better able to improve the survival rate than postoperative chemotherapy.
 As therapeutic techniques change, reevaluation will, no doubt, alter this perspective.
 The size of the largest remaining cancer mass in the body was more predictive of survival than the number of focal malignant sites.
 Interestingly enough, despite the present consensus to the contrary, the spillage of cystic contents of the mass at surgery did not lower the survival rate.
 Five –year survival rates were also noted to vary considerably as a function of age.
 Survival rates decrease with age.

 The fact that ovarian cancer was so resistant to treatment led to the routine removal of perfectly healthy ovaries under the assumption that such action would prevent potential ovarian cancers.
 However, the presently available data do not support the logic of this course.